 To close the tabs, you have to press the ‘x’ of every single one of them, or drag it to the left.
 That’s useful if you want to keep a limited number of them open in case you might still need them.

-But what if you want to close all of them at the same time?
+But what if you want to close all tabs on iPhone at the same time?

 First, open Safari, click the bottom left button and go to ‘tab view’ mode.